Written Qualifying Examination

 The exam is typically offered the third Tuesday of January, April and September.

-Once you are registered for your exam date, you will receive a confirmation email with the time and location of the exam.
-You will also be provided with the exam guidelines and a copy of a previous exam to review.
+Approximately one month prior to the exam date, registered scholars will be provided with the exam guidelines and a copy of a previous exam to review.

 The CCaTS Postdoctoral Programs Committee has approved these requirements for the Written Qualifying Examination:

-- The exam is administered in a location with a computer and printer available.
+- The exam is typically administered in a location with a computer available.
+However, due to the COVID-19 pandemic, exams may be administered online instead of in person.
 Answers are completed according to a pre-specified template.

 - You have six hours to complete the exam, with three hours devoted to each of the two exercises: